neuraloperator/neuraloperator/README.md

 meaning it has 1000 training samples on a grid of 8192.
 - `NavierStokes_V1e-3_N5000_T50.mat` contains the dataset for the 2D Navier-Stokes equation.
 It is of the shape [5000, 64, 64, 50],
 meaning it has 5000 training samples on a grid of (64, 64) with 50 time steps.

+We also provide the data generation scripts at `data_generation`.

 ## Models
 Here are the pre-trained models.
 It can be evaluated using _eval.py_ or _super_resolution.py_.